 Director Weber requested that a map tracing where the salmon might traverse to get to this point, dams along that way and any other barriers.
-She inquired who the land owner is, as noted on Page 4 of the agreement, Item 6.02.2.
+She inquired who the land owner is, as noted on Page 4 of the agreement, Item 6.02.

-Mr. King replied that NID is a land owner, and the Turkey Creek Golf Course and East Lincoln LLC, are land owners in that area.
+Mr. King replied that NID is a land owner, as well as the Turkey Creek Golf Course and East Lincoln LLC.

-Director Morebeck mentioned that it is important to understand the barriers before Hemphill; where they start from to how they get to the Hemphill.
+Director Morebeck mentioned that it is important to understand the barriers before Hemphill, where they start from and how they get to how they get there.